Azure/batch-shipyard/docs/00-introduction.md

 Further in-depth treatment of Docker can be found [here](https://docs.docker.com/engine/understanding-docker/).

+## Singularity
+[Singularity](http://singularity.lbl.gov/) is an implementation of operating system-level virtualization similar to Docker, but is tailored for execution on shared HPC infrastructure typically found on-premises and supercomputing installations.
+Singularity provides environment encapsulation and does not require root privileges to execute containers.
+However, Singularity allows containers to utilize available hardware in the host systems such as GPUs and specialized networking within the privilege scope of the executing user.
+The ability to execute Singularity containers in Azure exactly as if they were executing against a cluster system in an organization provides true mobility of compute across on-premises to the cloud without having to modify any container image settings.

-## Docker+Azure Batch
+## Containers and Azure Batch
-By leveraging the Docker ecosystem, tooling and packaging, users can spend less time hassling with the underlying infrastructure, VM application state consistency, potential dependency interaction side effects and spend more time on things that actually matter for their batch workloads: the job and task results themselves.
+By leveraging either the Docker and/or Singularity ecosystems including their respective packaging and tooling, users can spend less time hassling with the underlying infrastructure, VM application state consistency, potential dependency interaction side effects and spend more time on things that actually matter for their batch workloads: the job and task results themselves.
 And with Azure Batch, you can scale your workload up and only pay for the compute resources you use.
-The Batch Shipyard toolkit provides a way to combine both with ease!
+The Batch Shipyard provides a way to combine your containers with the power of scale-out cloud computing with ease!

 ## Batch Shipyard Installation
 Continue on to